Personal Care Attendant Policy and Procedures

 Same gender PCAs are encouraged but not required when assisting students with bathing or toileting in a residence hall or in shared or public area restrooms.

 Follow all applicable Wheaton College policies, rules, regulations, and procedures.
 A PCA found in violation of College policies will be removed from campus immediately regardless of the contractual arrangement the PCA has with the student.
-Assist the student before and after class but wait outside the classroom (unless deemed appropriate by documentation and approved by the Office of Disability Services).
+Assist the student before and after class but wait outside the classroom (unless deemed appropriate by documentation and approved by the Office of Accessibility Services).

 Allow the student to take responsibility for his/her own progress or behavior.